 - You can begin this program off-campus

 What you will learn

 You will discover how your brain works, study the latest methods of diagnosing and treating mental illness and learn about human development.
-You will study a variety of subjects ranging from social psychology, child development, human neuropsychology, memory, psychology of language and abnormal psychology.
+You will study a variety of subjects including social psychology, personality, child development, human neuropsychology, memory, the psychology of language and abnormal psychology.

 A first-year schedule sample

 This degree program is flexible and offers you the opportunity to take courses in many different subject areas.
-Here’s what a typical first-year schedule might look like:
+Students often take 4 to 5 courses per semester.
+Here’s what a first-year schedule might look like:

 |PSY 120||Biological and Cognitive Bases of Psychology|